-When two inverter cells use different dc-link voltages (at 2:1 or 3:1 ratio), the equivalent voltage output has higher numbers of voltage levels with given switch count [8-11].
-This configuration is also called a "hybrid converter", since there is "natural split" of power generation between the two inverters, where the one with larger dc voltage produces higher power with lower frequency (bulk inverter on top); and the other inverter (conditioning inverter in bottom) produces lower power at PWM frequency.
+When two inverters use different dc-link voltages (at a 2:1 or 3:1 ratio), the equivalent voltage output has a higher number of voltage levels with given switch count [8]-[11].
+This configuration is also referred to as a "hybrid converter," since there is a "natural split" of power generation between the two inverters, where the one with larger dc voltage produces higher power with lower frequency (bulk inverter on top); and the other inverter (conditioning inverter in bottom) produces lower power at the pulsewidth modulation (PWM) frequency.